 Freedom Ministries International (from England) is a Christian ministry bringing release from the effects of our forebears' and/or personal involvement in Freemasonry, Buffaloes, Mormonism, the Orange Order and many other Lodges and Orders.
 They tell that the results of their curse reversal seminars are electrifying with many healings and miracles.

+This site lists many resources that they sell, some on Freemasonry.
 An interesting aspect of their ministry is repentance for the British Empire.
 This is a quote from their site:

 "Through the British Empire this nation has exported Freemasonry